undersky0/zip_chat/UPGRADE.md

 This file includes notes on major changes that might affect your application and require changes from you to update.

+### September 23, 2024

+* Redis has been removed in favor of SolidCable, SolidCache, and SolidQueue in Rails 8.

 ### June 3, 2024

 `Jumpstart::Client` has been removed.
 We recommend switching to a Jumpstart Pro [API Client](https://github.com/jumpstart-pro/api-clients) or you can integrate with the gem(s) directly.